DJSchaffner/aoe2de_patcher/README.md

 A: It's the code from your steam authenticator app if you have it.
 If you don't use that, check your emails for a code.

 Q: *Where is the AoE directory?*
 A: Most likely it is this by default: 'C:\Program Files (x86)\Steam\steamapps\common\AoE2DE' It could be different for you though.

+Q: *Do I have to download a new version when a patch for AoE releases?*
+A: Usually not.
+When a new DLC is released, there is a high chance that the tool will have to be updated though.
+You will be informed when you start the tool and a new version is available.

 # Future features
 - Investigate options to improve upgrading mechanism